Colorado Legislative Report

 Summary:

-The bill adjusts several state tax expenditures as follows:
+The act adjusts several state tax expenditures as follows:

 • Section 3 requires insurance companies, when submitting certain filings with the division of insurance, to submit the total annual dollar amount of premiums collected or contracted for on policies or contracts of insurance covering property or risks in Colorado during the previous calendar year from entities that are exempt from taxation;